kieranroneill/yggdrasil/README.md

 </h1>

 <p align="center">
-  Yggdrasil platform is a compact home server for storage, CalDav, WebDav, CardDav and more.
+  Yggdrasil is a compact home server for storage, CalDav, WebDav, CardDav and more.
 </p>

 #### Table of contents